waquarwebkul/documentation/content/contributing/documentation.rst

 .. seealso::
    - :doc:`documentation/content_guidelines`
-   - :doc:`documentation/rst_cheat_sheet`
    - :doc:`documentation/rst_guidelines`

-.. _contributing/documentation/setup:
+.. _contributing-documentation-setup:

 Environment setup
 =================

 The instructions below help you prepare your environment for making local changes to the documentation and then push them to GitHub.
-Skip this section and go to :ref:`contributing/documentation/first-contribution` if you have already completed this step or want to make changes from the GitHub interface.
+Skip this section and go to :ref:`contributing-documentation-first-contribution` if you have already completed this step or want to make changes from the GitHub interface.

 #. .. include:: create_github_account.rst